Feature Selection: A Data Perspective

 Studying stability for unsupervised feature selection is much more difficult than that of the supervised methods.
 The reason is that in unsupervised feature selection, we do not have enough prior knowledge about the cluster structure of the data.
-Thus we are uncertain that if the new data instance, i.e., the perturbation belongs to any existing clusters or will introduce new clusters.
+Thus, we are uncertain that if the new data instance, i.e., the perturbation belongs to any existing clusters or will introduce new clusters.
 While in supervised feature selection, we have prior knowledge about the label of each data instance, and a new sample that does not belong to any existing classes will be considered as an outlier and we do not need to modify the selected feature set to adapt to the outliers.
-In other words, unsupervised feature selection is more sensitive to noise and the noise will affect the stability of the algorithm.
+In other words, unsupervised feature selection is more sensitive to noise and the noise will affect the stability of these algorithms.